 The agency must provide the full range of vocational rehabilitation services, as appropriate to all eligible individuals who apply.
-When funding is not sufficient to serve all eligible individuals the agency must implement an Order of Selection policy (OOS).
+When resources are not sufficient to serve all eligible individuals, the agency must implement an Order of Selection policy (OOS).
 An individual’s priority in the OOS will be determined at the time of eligibility based on the individual’s specific functional limitations of their disabling condition(s).
 Those in Priority Group One will be served first, those in Priority Group Two second and those in Priority Group Three served last.

-Priority Group 1: Has a severe physical or mental impairment resulting in a rating of very low in two or more functional areas.
+Priority Group 1: Has a severe physical or mental impairment resulting in a rating of very low in two or more of the 7 functional areas.

-Priority Group 2: Has a severe physical or mental impairment that results in a very low rating in one functional area or receives SSDI or SSI based on a disability.
-Individuals who receive SSDI or SSI automatically qualify for priority group two and are assessed to determine whether they qualify for priority group one.
+Priority Group 2: Has a severe physical or mental impairment that results in a very low rating in one functional area or verified eligible for SSDI or SSI based on the individual's disability.
+SSDI or SSI recipients qualify for priority group two and are assessed to determine whether they qualify for priority group one.

 Priority Group 3: All eligible individuals.
 These individuals must have a low rating in at least one of the seven functional areas.